ibm-cloud-docs/containers/vpc-acls.md

 For more information, see the [VPC documentation](/docs/vpc?topic=vpc-using-acls){: external}.

-If you have a VPC cluster that runs at version 1.28 or later, you might need to include [additional ACL rules](#acls-128).
+If you have a VPC cluster that runs at version 1.28 or later, you need to include additional ACL rules.
+For more information, see [Required rules for VPCs with a cluster version 1.28 or later](#acls-128).
 {: important}

 ## Creating ACLs from the console